Southern Ocean Lodge Experiences

-Due to an piece of legislation passed in 1885 proclaiming the island as a Ligurian Bee Sanctuary, Kangaroo Island has the only colony of pure-bred Ligurian bees in the world.
+Due to a piece of legislation passed in 1885 proclaiming the island as a Ligurian Bee Sanctuary, Kangaroo Island has the only colony of pure-bred Ligurian bees in the world.

 It provides an opportunity for visitors to participate in a unique local experience.

-The design of the lodge is contemporary, yet blends well into the surrounding bush.
+The design of Southern Ocean Lodge is contemporary, yet blends well into the surrounding bush.

 The design maximises weather patterns and provides benefits such as flow-through ventilation and glazing to store natural heat.

-The main living area, known as The Great Room, stops newly arrived guests in their tracks with jaw-dropping views of the rugged Southern Ocean through floor-to-ceiling windows.
+The main living area in Southern Ocean Lodge, known as The Great Room, stops newly arrived guests in their tracks with jaw-dropping views of the rugged Southern Ocean through floor-to-ceiling windows.